-It’s a question we get all the time: How do I save on my business laundry service?
+How do I save money on my business laundry service?

 We get it!
 Your particular about your business laundry needs but you’re also on a budget.
 From salons to breweries, gyms to restaurants, and coworking spaces to hotels – we’ve seen it all.
 So, we worked with some of our most frequent business laundry service customers to find out how they save money on their laundry and linen cleaning.

-- Quality sheets and towels are worth the initial investment.
+- Quality linens are worth the initial investment.

 - Have enough inventory to only send laundry to be cleaned on a predictable, recurring schedule.

 - Contact your business laundry service to create a folding and packaging template.